 In order to achieve a low entry height, all of the technical components were incorporated into the columns at the front and back of the vehicle.

 The rails asymmetrically run along one side of the trail, leaving enough space for pedestrians and cyclists.
-The low speed of the vehicle allows it to drive this closely to the pedestrians and cyclist without posing a hazard.
+The low speed of the vehicle allows it to drive this closely to the pedestrians and cyclists without posing a hazard.